 You can add filters right in the app before you send them to Flickr.
 After you’ve added a group name, description, and location, then tap the upload button and they will be added to your Flickr Photo Stream.

-Now you have learned about four different ways that you can back up your iOS photos.
+Now you have learned about different ways that you can back up your iPhone and iPad photos.
 Don’t be like my friend and think you are immune to the possibility of losing everything.